rorihara/Keplerian_Mask_Generator/README.md

 ### Height of Emitting Surfaces

 $$H = h_0 \left(\frac{r}{100\text{au}}\right)^p \exp\left[-\left(\frac{r}{R_b}\right)^q\right]$$
 where:
-- $H$ is the height of the emitting surface.
 - $h_0$ is a scaling factor for the height.
 - $r$ is the radial distance from the center of the disk.
 - $p$ and $𝑞$ are power-law exponents.